Are you shopping for new cookware and considering Ballarini?

 The Ballarini-manufactured coating is infused with ceramic particles and speckles.
 These elements give the coating its stone-like appearance and improve its scratch resistance and durability.

-Despite its slightly textured feel (it’s not completely smooth), it boasts easy food release and quick cleanups.
+Despite its slightly textured feel (it’s not completely smooth), it provides easy food release and quick cleanups.